nardew/bitpanda-aio/README.md

 pip install bitpanda-aio
 ```

-Alternatively you can download `bitpanda-aio` by cloning this GitHub repository, install requirements from `requirements.txt` and setting `PYTHONPATH` variable accordingly.

 ### Prerequisites

 Due to dependencies and Python features used by the library please make sure you use Python 3.7.